YonSci/yon_academic/_datasets/datasets_1.md

 ---
-layout: archive
-title: "datasets_1"
+title: "Climate_datasets v1"
-permalink: /datasets/
-author_profile: true
+collection: datasets
 ---
 This is a step by step BEAMER Presentation tutorial .
 It includes latex file named `Beamer_Presentation_Mannual.tex` that  explains how to make and edit  beamer presentations.